 Your worries tend to change over the years based on your stage of life, and yet one question I hear regularly revolves around the financial impact of a change in marital status.
 The average life expectancy in the U.S. today is around 78 years, according to the National Center for Health Statistics, so that means people are living longer, healthier lives and rediscovering love.
 A new relationship can lead to questions:

 - What if I get remarried?

 - What if I’m living with someone in a long-term relationship but we’re not married?

-- I’m in a lesbian, gay, bisexual, or transgender (LGBT) relationship, what’s different for us financially?
+- I’m in a lesbian, gay, bisexual, or transgender (LGBTQ) relationship, what’s different for us financially?